 The decorations stay up until the middle of January, so even if you can’t get in before Christmas, I still recommend you go during the Christmas season.

 The Angus Barn holds sentimental value to most of its customers.
-They know their parents or grandparents have sat on the same table once upon a time.
+They know their parents or grandparents have sat at the same table once upon a time.

 The Angus Barn Awards

-However, these awards are proof of the dedication of The Angus Barn in continuing to be one of the best restaurants in the United States.
-If the restaurant continues the way it has under Van, it will inevitably continue to collect more well-earned awards.
+However, these awards prove The Angus Barn’s dedication to continuing to be one of the best restaurants in the United States.
+If the restaurant continues its way under Van, it will inevitably continue to collect more well-earned awards.

 The Angus Barn Menu

 The Angus Barn is a traditional steak house.
 The ingredients used are mostly harvested from North Carolina.
 Every month, Angus Barn serves over 20,000 grilled streaks that have been aged to perfection to melt in your mouth.
 There are nine different cuts of steak that come with your choice of sauce and toppings.
 Every meal comes with a choice of caesar salad, garden salad, or soup.
-And, every table enjoys bread, crackers, pickles, and cheeses that are homemade.
+And, every table enjoys bread, crackers, pickles, and homemade cheeses.